rsatcodehub/rsatiwari/content/posts/Terraform-quick-notes.md

 ---

-It has been a while since I used Terraform, recently I wanted to refresh my memory and skills.
+It has been a while since I used Terraform, recently I wanted to refresh my memory.

 So, I started creating some basic infra in Azure and ADO pipelines.